Help

 Control the legs delta in multi-legs strategies

-]Due to popular demand, we've added the ability to control the iron condor strategy legs when scanning the entire market.
-The filters are easy to understand, but they have a unique concept, so it's worth diving in.
+Due to popular demand, we've added the ability to control the individual legs in multi-leg strategies, such as the iron condor, straddle, and more.
+The filters are easy to understand but have several modes and a unique concepts, so it's worth diving in.

 There are four filters, allowing us to control each leg's delta: The short call and short put delta filters control the delta of the SOLD options.
 The long call and long put filters control the delta of the BOUGHT options.
-When activated, we will use only the options with the delta that is closest to the input and answer all other filters (such as profit ratio, expected value, the delta of strategy, etc.)

 There are four filters, allowing us to control each leg's delta: The short call and short put delta filters control the delta of the SOLD options.
 The long call and long put filters control the delta of the BOUGHT options.
-When activated, we will use only the options with the delta that is closest to the input and answer all other filters (such as profit ratio, expected value, the delta of strategy, etc.)

 Example use cases: